top of page

 Sugar Plum Day

-Originally referring to a confit or sweetmeats shaped as plums, the term "sugar plum" acquired new meaning past the 1600s.
+This plummy strathspey by John Drewry gives you every opportunity to work on your ballet point and improve your turnout!
+The Victoria plum (Prunus domestica ‘Victoria’) is a type of English plum, characterized by its yellow flesh and red or mottled skin, first popularized in 1844.
+Plums were one of the first cultivated fruits and have been prized for centuries.
+A sugarplum, in contrast, generally refers to a confit or sweetmeats shaped as plums, gave their name to popular expressions back as far as the 1600s!
 If your mouth was "full of sugar plums," it meant that you spoke sweet (but possibly deceitful) words.
 If you "stuffed another's mouth with sugar plums," that referred to a sop or bribe that would shut someone up.
-Nowadays, the term plum is still used to refer to an especially desirable thing, such as a prize, or a choice job or appointment.
+Nowadays, the term plum is still used to refer to an especially desirable thing, such as a prize, or a choice job or appointment!
+Dance sweetly! 💜 💗 💜 🍬 🍬 🍬

 Invitation to a Picnic Index of Dances